 Under the Hood

-The standard 3.7-liter V-6 produces 215 horsepower.
-Rams can be equipped with an available 235-hp, 4.7-liter Magnum V-8 that can run on regular unleaded fuel, E85 or a combination of the two.
+The standard 3.7-liter V-6 produces 215 hp.
+Rams can be equipped with a new 310-hp, 4.7-liter Magnum V-8 that can run on regular unleaded fuel, E85 or a combination of the two.
 A 345-hp, 5.7-liter Hemi V-8 is also available.
 A six-speed manual transmission is standard, and a four-speed automatic is optional.
 With the 4.7- or 5.7-liter engine, the automatic is a five-speed unit.
 Rear- and four-wheel-drive models are available.

 The Ram 1500 is a light-duty truck, but it seems big in every way — including its reaction to bumps and holes in the road.
 Although the suspension regains control fairly quickly, quite a bit of jolting occurs in city driving.
 The ride improves on the highway.

 The Ram 1500 is easy to drive and steer, and it responds predictably.
 A four-wheel-drive version maneuvers capably and takes curves passably well at modest speeds.
 Three adults fit adequately in a regular cab when the immense center armrest/storage box is raised.

 The 2500 Power Wagon edition holds a 5.7-liter Hemi V-8 that cranks out 345 hp and 375 pounds-feet of torque.
 Either a six-speed manual gearbox or a five-speed automatic can be installed.
 Special features include locking front and rear differentials, an electronically disconnecting front sway bar and a custom-built 12,000-pound winch.
 Polished, forged-aluminum 17-inch wheels hold 33-inch BFGoodrich tires.

 For 2008, Dodge introduced a new version of the Ram 2500: The SXT provides additional features such as chrome bumpers; power windows, locks and mirrors; speed control; and keyless entry.